UPDATED: January 24, 2024

-The CPA also requires businesses and service providers to implement DPAs.
+The CPA also requires businesses and service providers to implement Data Processing Agreements (DPAs).
 In these agreements, the data processor must allow consumers to object to having subcontractors process their data, and also must conduct independent audits at least annually.
 All parties must follow appropriate security measures and clearly assign responsibilities.

 The Connecticut Data Privacy Act (CTDPA) also goes into effect on Jul.
 1, 2023 and excludes individuals working in an employment context.